 Applicable trends: Determine how conscious your potential customers are of dining and lifestyle trends and how these trends are likely to impact their buying decisions.
-Do they largely ignore trends in favor of consistency, or are they largely trend-followers?
+Do they largely ignore trends in favour of consistency, or are they largely trend-followers?

 Gathering this intelligence is a key component to getting your restaurant up and running, but you must continue to do so on an ongoing basis.
-Truly successful businesses foresee, adopt, and maximize opportunities as consumer behavior changes.
+Truly successful businesses foresee, adopt, and maximize opportunities as consumer behaviour changes.
 These businesses listen and then give customers what they want.

 Keeping an Eye on the Enemy